SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 Generation of constant-amplitude sine waves can be achieved by using the digital-to-analog converter (DAC) peripheral on the 16F15356.
 The DAC has 5-bit resolution, and outputs a constand analog voltage.
 By using a lookup table and changing the DAC output at periodic intervals, a sine wave can be approximated.

+{{% notice note %}}
+Why do we want to use a loookup table and not just compute the value on the fly?
+It all comes down to processing time.

+While a purpose-built chip intended for DSP might have the appropriate hardware instructions and clock speed to actually compute a sine function in real time, doing so would require a lot of floating-point math.
+Even on chips with floating-point implemented in hardware, this will be much slower than using integer math everywhere.
+On a processor like the PIC16F15356, with no hardware multiply, 8-bit word size, and a relatively low clock, doing even integer multiplication and division can be too much computation to fit into a high-rate interrupt.

+Using a lookup table means that we can do all of the math ahead of time.
+Usually, this means when we're writing our code, doing the computations on a proper computer and inserting a const array in the program.
+Sometimes, this can mean computing the lookup table in code, but doing it slowly outside an interrupt while there are no time-critical functions running&mdash;if the lookup table depends on measurements made while your code is running, for example.

+A lookup table doesn't necessarily have to be a direct representation of a waveform either.
+If you needed to actually compute sines on a microcontroller, you'd typically include a lookup table `sineTable` such that `sineTable[d]` held the value of \\(\sin \frac{d}{2\pi}\\), for example.
+{{% /notice %}}

 The DAC output has a high source impedance, and so it should be unity buffered; as the output is a stepped sine wave, it must also be filtered to remove harmonics.
 However, here a single RC filter stage suffices to smooth the waveform sufficently.